0time/AsymmetricGameBuilder/Docs/Games/TrabajadoresDelMundoUnidos.md

 Class conscious workers attempt to execute goals like unionization to reduce the bosses' power and eventually to overthrow them.

-The bosses have an [isometric or bird's eye view](../Design/CameraPerspectives.md#Isometric) of the level and don't manage an actual visible GameObject/Actor in the scene.
+The bosses have an [isometric camera perspective](../Design/CameraPerspectives.md#Isometric) of the level and don't manage an actual visible GameObject/Actor in the scene.

 Class conscious workers each manage a single GameObject/Actor and have a TBD [camera perspective](../Design/CameraPerspectives.md).